 - Choose a reasonable sample size: (i) Do not choose an article with too massive a data set.
 Larger data sets can of course be more informative, but if they overwhelm the computational resources you have available you may need to spend a disproportionate amount of your time overcoming these problems. (ii) Do not choose an article with too "uninformative" (which usually but not always means too "small") a sample size.
 A crude rule of thumb is that if the number of observations is not at least 10 or 100 times the number of pages, you should at least think twice about whether you will be able to find information the original author missed.

 - Prepare the paper double-spaced with at least 1 inch margins all around and in 12 point font.
-(I realize that you can see it in smaller fonts, but that's not necessarily true for your reviewers.
-In fact, older reviewers can read papers with smaller fonts, but the experience is more annoying and requires much more attention than it would otherwise.
-There's no reason to put that roadblock in the way of them understanding your work.)
+(I realize that you can see it in smaller fonts, but that's not necessarily true for your reviewers.)
 Print on one side of the paper only (the opposite side should be blank).
 Overall, make the style of the paper look like those professors write.
 For examples, see my preprints.

-- Do not choose an article unless you fully understand its argument, methods, and substance.
+- Do not choose an article unless you fully understand its argument, methods, theory, and substance.

 - Please read the article and this update carefully and check it repeatedly.
 Please try to avoid us having to refer you back to this material when we give you final comments on your paper.